Youth

 Additional notes regarding your first appointment:

 • If custody is shared by separated and/or divorced parents, BOTH parents must sign the documents prior to the child being seen.
-If rights have been terminated, or a parent does not have any say in treatment, documentation of this is necessary in order to provide treatment.
+If rights have been terminated, or a parent does not have any say in treatment, documentation of this is necessary in order to provide therapy sessions.

 • If the child is under a guardianship order, the legal guardian must be present when the child is seen.